 There’s no arguing the fact that employees are the primary assets of any organization.
 Whether it’s a small business or a large enterprise, its employees are responsible for its growth.
-So, it goes without saying all employers must follow a few employee retention programs to successfully retain the most valuable assets.
+So, all employers must follow a few employee retention programs to successfully retain the most valuable assets.
 Consequently, this will help them sustain consistent growth and avoid unexpected expenses in the long run.

 Unfortunately, many employers believe that a decent salary and a few holidays every month are enough to motivate employees.
 In today’s competitive job market, you can’t simply retain employees with a good salary.